How to Plan a Delivery Route on the Google Maps Route Planner

 Route4Me vs Google Maps Route Planner

-The main difference between Google Maps and the Route4Me multi stop route planner app is route optimization – particularly, the lack of optimization features in Google Maps.
+The main difference between Google Maps vs Route4Me multi stop route planner app is route optimization – particularly, the lack of optimization features in Google Maps.
 As already mentioned, the Google Maps route planner doesn’t offer route optimization possibilities.
 And when planning a multi stop route on Google route planner, you have to order your route stops manually in order to get a better routing outcome.

 On the other hand, when using the Route4Me route planner you can not only get the fastest and most cost-efficient multi stop routes in a minute, but you can also adjust route optimization settings to factor in customer variables and business rules.